 Variables:

-• H is the cloud height (feet)
+• HAGL is the estimated cloud base height above ground level (feet)

-• T is the temperature (°F)
+• T is the air temperature (°F, or °C in the alternate form)

 What is a Cloud Height?